Clinical AI governance software built for hospitals and health systems

 Register all AI tools deployed across your health system — including EHR-embedded AI from Epic, Cerner, and Oracle Health.
 Capture clinical context, patient population, vendor details, and deployment setting.
 Most hospitals inventory their first 10 systems on day one.

-Tip: TRAIGA provides a vendor questionnaire template to collect governance documentation from your AI suppliers.
+Tip: Risk Meridian provides a vendor questionnaire template to collect governance documentation from your AI suppliers.

 Run patient-harm risk assessments

-Tip: TRAIGA automatically generates a risk tier — critical, high, moderate, or low — that maps directly to TRAIGA and FDA guidance.
+Tip: Risk Meridian automatically generates a risk class — low, moderate, high, or critical — to help you prioritize oversight and align with FDA guidance.

 Implement clinical controls and oversight